sabrina-code/MernBookSearch/README.md

 # GoogleBookSearch
 A React-based Google Books Search app.

 Use React components, and lifecycle methods to query and display books based on user search.
+Axios data fetching.

 npm start to run the program